 The first choice is to set up your own self-hosted website and use WordPress and WooCommerce to create your shop and the second choice is to use a website builder like Shopify or BigCommerce.

 The second choice is faster but as your business grows you will need more flexibility and customization options so it is highly recommended to start with your own WordPress / WooCommerce website.

-For other types of businesses i.e niche blogs, websites selling services or digital products (like this one), Amazon affiliate websites, the best solution is to use WordPress.
+For other types of businesses i.e niche blogs, websites selling services or digital products (like this one), and Amazon affiliate websites, the best solution is to use WordPress.

 WordPress is flexible and user-friendly and there are a plethora of read-made themes you can buy for less than $100 and set up a professional-looking website in minutes.

 I highly recommend checking out Studio Press Themes.
 They have great themes that are also optimized for Search engines, something that can prove very valuable as your website grows.
 I use a studio press theme on this website and on many client websites.

 How to make a website – a comprehensive guide on how to set up a WordPress website for beginners.

 8. Learn what digital marketing is all about